Introduction

 Functions

-The following functions operate on identifiers using matchers.
+The following functions operate on identifiers using patterns.

 NameExampleExplanation